mamoe/mirai/README-eng.md

 # Mirai
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/7d0ec3ea244b424f93a6f59038a9deeb)](https://www.codacy.com/manual/Him188/mirai?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=mamoe/mirai&amp;utm_campaign=Badge_Grade)

-Mirai is a high-performance multi-platform library, as well as a framework, providing chatting protocol support for Tencent QQ.
+Mirai is a high-performance multi-platform library, as well as a framework, providing protocol support for Tencent QQ.

-Mirai is designed to handle all sorts of messaging jobs that can be automatically done by bots **in a perfect way**.
+Mirai is designed to handle all sorts of messaging works that can be automatically done by bots **in a perfect way**.

 > Tencent QQ: A modern messaging software used by all Chinese netizens.